 Reviewing the situation

-It's also good, albeit maybe painful, to review your live chat transcripts to see where the conversation got heated.
-Or perhaps it's easier to have a colleague review your chat transcripts to get an objective take on the situation.
+Once the dust has settled on a particularly difficult customer conversation, it's a good idea to review your chat transcripts to see if you can identify when and why the exchange become heated.
+You can also have a colleague review your chat transcripts to get an objective take on the situation.
 You might ask questions such as: